TinManTex/InfiniteHeaven/tpp-release/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Readme.txt

 Settings changed from OFF, ON to "ALL","NONE","ADDON_ONLY" This lets you have per catergory selection of only Addon sidops.

-Quest Addon questInfo:
-Added canActiveQuest=function(questName) --Optional.
-All quests repop by default (are available to repeat), returning false will stop it from being considered for selection.
-Use this if you need to stop the quest from Active selection after the initial canOpenQuest.

 r259 - 2023-02-18
 Fix: InfPositions Loadposistions, thanks cap for fix.